 Leon began his work at La Mesa in September of 2019.
 His other career is as a performing arts teacher at Menaul School.
 He has a long history as a church musician and vocalist.
 Leon grew up in Lubbock, Texas where he sang and conducted church choirs from the age of 15.
 He attended college at Southern Methodist University.
 Leon has performed as a vocalist in the United States and in Europe and has a wonderful voice with an amazing range.
 He is also an accomplished pianist and voice coach.

 Children and Youth Leader

 Yatziri joined our staff on Christmas Eve 2017.
-She initially started as the Childcare Worker and has done so well, her responsibilities have been expanded to include working with Kids’ Club.
-Yatziri became involved in Arts Academy when her sisters were participating.
-After coming to events, she began to participate as a volunteer.
+She initially started as the Childcare Worker and has done so well, her responsibilities have been expanded to include working with Kids’ Club and serve as the Lead at the La Mesa Food Pantry.
+Yatziri became involved in Arts Academy when her sisters were participating and shortly after became a volunteer.
 She has assisted in teaching drama classes and beading classes.
 She has also taught an Arts Academy class on Ballet Folklorico.
 Yatziri’s major is nursing, with a specialty in pediatrics.
 She says that working with the church nursery and elementary age children is a good opportunity for her to work with children who will someday be her patients.